Fuel stations turn away motorists as truckers' strike hits supplies in HP | Business

 Fuel pumps at many places in Himachal Pradesh on Tuesday were turning away motorists, saying they have run out of stock as petrol and diesel were not being transported because of the truckers' strike.

-Truck, bus and tanker operators in several states on Monday launched an agitation to protest stricter punishments in the new law on hit-and-run cases.
+Some truck, bus and tanker operators began a three-day strike on Monday in several states to protest stricter punishments in the new law on hit-and-run cases.
 Under the Bharatiya Nyaya Sanhita, set to replace the Indian Penal Code, drivers who cause serious road accidents due to negligent driving and run away without informing authorities face up to 10 years in prison or a fine of Rs 7 lakh.

 Most petrol pumps in Dharamshala, Kullu-Manali, Bilaspur, Hamirpur, Chamba, Una and Shimla were turning away customers, while massive queues were seen outside the ones still in operation.

-District authorities of Hamirpur, Una and Bilaspur have issued directions for rationing of fuel.
+While district authorities of Hamirpur, Una and Bilaspur have issued directions for rationing of fuel, the Himachal Roadways Transport Corporation (HRTC) has started rationalising routes.
+It has stopped the plying of buses on 138 routes with low occupancy.

 In Manali, Chief Minister Sukhwinder Singh Sukhu, however, said the situation was under control but it could worsen if the strike continued.